At some point or another, your small business likely will need financing to reach its goals.

-For many owners, small business loans can be difficult to obtain.
-Banks have strict criteria you must meet, and other lenders tend to offer higher rates and fees, which can make them cost-prohibitive.
-Fortunately, the Small Business Administration wants to make it easier for you to get the funds you need to advance your business.
+For many company owners, small business loans can be difficult to obtain.
+Banks have strict criteria to meet and other lenders tend to offer higher rates and fees that can make financing cost-prohibitive.
+Fortunately, the SBA wants to make it easier for you to get the funds you need to advance your business.

-There are specific requirements you need to meet, and the structure of these loans can be difficult to understand, but we’ll give you everything you need to know to evaluate and apply for an SBA 504 loan.
+That said, there are specific requirements you need to meet, and the structure of these loans can be difficult to understand.
+But we’ll explain what you need to know to evaluate and apply for an SBA 504 loan.

 How SBA 504 Loans Work